Table of Contents

 Journalists need reliable resources to navigate reporting on contraception.
 The following resources provide excellent background material.

-• For clear and concise background on medical facts and contraceptive disinformation, see these two short videos: "Fighting disinformation about pregnancy and contraception" and “Challenging the myths about birth control” featuring Dr. Raegan McDonald-Mosley, CEO of Power to Decide, chief medical advisor for Contraceptive Access Initiative and one of the nation’s top medical leaders on access to reproductive health.
+For clear and concise background on medical facts and contraceptive disinformation, see these two short videos [for print, include see CAI’s explainer videos (thepillotc.org/videos)]: "Fighting disinformation about pregnancy and contraception" and “Challenging the myths about birth control” featuring Dr. Raegan McDonald-Mosley, CEO of Power to Decide, chief medical advisor for Contraceptive Access Initiative and one of the nation’s top medical leaders on access to reproductive health.

-• Find more resources via this tool kit from ACOG, designed to help combat abortion-specific misinformation and instead highlight coverage in factual, evidence-based and medically accurate language.
+ACOG tool kit, designed to help combat abortion-specific misinformation and instead highlight coverage in factual, evidence-based and medically accurate language.

-In a media landscape permeated with misinformation and disinformation about reproductive health, it is critical to clearly define and consistently use accurate medical terms when discussing pregnancy.
+In a media landscape permeated with misinformation and disinformation about reproductive health, it is particularly important to clearly define and consistently use accurate medical terms when discussing pregnancy.

 “Abortifacient contraception” ⚠️ (non-medical term; not neutral)